 Explore D’Youville’s Veteran and Military Affiliated Research Center

-Contact us to learn more about research opportunities, begin your research, or learn why our military-friendly college is a top-ranked school for veterans.
+Contact us to learn more about research opportunities, begin your research, or learn why our military-friendly institution is a top-ranked school for veterans.

 Watch Our Presentation

 The focus was on data collection using a tool called the Taxonomy of Student Veterans (TSV) designed by Dr. Daly and Dr. Fox Garrity and originally published in New Directions in Institutional Research.

 Learn More About VMARC